 Total time: 6 -7 hours.

 A trip to the Serang Gompa is a different experience than any other.
-Also, situated at Kyimolung Valley, the valley of Peace and Happiness, you can feel the tranquility and spiritual sensation.
+Also, situated at Kyimolung Valley, the Valley of Peace and Happiness, you can feel tranquility and spiritual sensation.
 Moreover, Serang Gompa is the least visited site in Manaslu trekking.

 This monastery is named Sancen Rabten Norbuling Monastery but is locally known as Serang Gompa.
 The Shringi Himal is also derived from the Serang Gompa because it is above the monastery.
-Likewise, the monastery is also known as Nubri Monastery as a branch monastery of H.H.
-Chabjay Dodrupchen Rinpoche’s Gumba (Chorten Monastery) in Gangtok, Sikkhim.
+Likewise, the monastery also known as Nubri Monastery is a branch monastery of H.H.
+Chabjay Dodrupchen Rinpoche’s Gumba (Chorten Monastery) in Gangtok, Sikkim.

 The Gompa has a splendid view of Shringi Himal.
 It is not only about the view but also about the calm and peaceful environment.
 You will be having lunch with the monks and nuns.

-After spending quality time, it's time to get back through the same trail.
-It will take 2-3 hours to return.
+After spending quality time, it's time to get back through the same trail to the Kwak Village for lunch.
+It will take 6 to 7 hours to return from Serang Gumba to Kwak village. and another hour's descent to the Ghap Village.
+If you are going to visit Kal Mochan Lake from Prok, then 45 minutes ascending cross river bridge can get to beautiful Prok Village.
 If you want to spend more time in this serene environment, you can stay in Gompa with the monks.
 You can have an extra rest day to explore more of the valley of peace and happiness.

 4. Kal (Kalchhuman) Tal -Enchanting Beauty of Nature